 8) Peaceful

-Fish are usually grouped into one of three categories:
+Fish are typically categorized into one of three groups:

 9) Accepts Pellet/Flake Food